competitor benchmarking

 Identifying Key Competitors

 Once you have a clear understanding of the competitive landscape, the next step is to identify the key competitors that you want to benchmark against.
 These are the companies that are posing the greatest threat or competition within your industry.
+However, this process involves more than just listing prominent names.

 Start by conducting a thorough competitor analysis of each competitor’s products, market share, customer base, and unique selling propositions.
 Look for companies that are similar in size, target market, and product offerings to gain more meaningful insights.
 It’s also important to consider both established players and emerging startups that might disrupt the industry.